yukilaurentiu/TextAdventureGame/README.md

-# Text Adventure Game
+# Text Adventure Game:world_map:
-This is an interactive text game for beginners and I separated each function into each file.
+This is an interactive text game for beginners and I separated each function into each file to make more clean codes.

 - Import modules, interact with the system and display text.
 - Create a character sheet with functions, users input and variables.